 In the tales that the Grimm Brothers and Charles Perrault compiled respectively, there are princesses, but more oft than not, the main characters are not princesses.
 And even when they are, their defining traits differ quite a lot from what we think of today.

 Actually, the princess concept is constantly being redefined, even the Disney princess concept hasn't stayed the same in the last 70 years or so.
 And that evolving concept has been constantly reinforced and defined by how they look as much as by what they stand for.
-To develop the topic, we are going to focus on Cinderella as a character and her changing representation within the Disney Princess franchise.
+To develop the topic, I am going to focus on Cinderella as a character and her changing representation within the Disney Princess franchise.

 Why Cinderella, you'll ask?
 Well, while Snow White was the one that started it all back in 1937, it was Cinderella who saved the company from bankruptcy in what was, more than probably, the company's worst times.
 She was the one that cemented the idea of Disney as the "dream factory", and has remained as a central figure up until today.
 Note that she's almost always placed in the middle of the official Disney Princess lineups.